VerifiedarXiv:2210.0274726 min

 The objective you wish you could use

-LFM(θ)=Et,pt(x)vt(x)ut(x)2,tU[0,1]\mathcal{L}_{\text{FM}}(\theta) = \mathbb{E}_{t,\,p_t(x)}\big\| v_t(x) - u_t(x) \big\|^2, \qquad t \sim \mathcal{U}[0,1](2)
+LFM(θ)=Et,pt(x)vt(x)ut(x)2,tU[0,1]\mathcal{L}_{\text{FM}}(\theta) = \mathbb{E}_{t,\,p_t(x)}\big\| v_t(x) - u_t(x) \big\|^2, \qquad t \sim \mathcal{U}[0,1]

 One example at a time

 The escape begins by shrinking the problem.
-Forget the whole dataset for a moment and look at a single data point x1x_1.
+Set the dataset aside for a moment and look at a single data point x1x_1.
 For that one point, define a simple path: a cloud that starts as the standard Gaussian at t=0t = 0 and contracts onto a tight little blob centered at x1x_1 by t=1t = 1.
 Because it is conditioned on one example, call it a conditional probability path, pt(xx1)p_t(x \mid x_1).
 The paper takes it to be Gaussian at every time:

-pt(xx1)=N(xμt(x1), σt(x1)2I)p_t(x \mid x_1) = \mathcal{N}\big(x \,\big|\, \mu_t(x_1),\; \sigma_t(x_1)^2 I\big)(3)
+pt(xx1)=N(xμt(x1), σt(x1)2I)p_t(x \mid x_1) = \mathcal{N}\big(x \,\big|\, \mu_t(x_1),\; \sigma_t(x_1)^2 I\big)

 with a mean μt(x1)\mu_t(x_1) and a scalar standard deviation σt(x1)\sigma_t(x_1) that we get to design.
 The only requirements are the two endpoints.
 At t=0t = 0 every conditional path must be the same standard noise, so μ0(x1)=0\mu_0(x_1) = 0 and σ0(x1)=1\sigma_0(x_1) = 1.
 At t=1t = 1 it must concentrate on its data point, so μ1(x1)=x1\mu_1(x_1) = x_1 and σ1(x1)=σmin\sigma_1(x_1) = \sigma_{\min}, a width small enough that the blob is essentially the point x1x_1.
 Everything in between is free.